Order of Visit: High Point #17

 The trail continued to climb sharply, transitioning us between an obvious dirt path and a more-difficult-to-discern trail as we traversed several rocky areas.

 One of the nicest aspects of this trail was the many switchbacks.
-The turns allowed us to alternate our views between the sharp mountains views across from us and the more colorful lower peaks covered by green firs and golden aspens.
+The turns allowed us to alternate our views between the sharp mountain views across from us and the more colorful lower peaks covered by green firs and golden aspens.

 I don’t know how cold the temperature was on the summit when factoring in the wind chill, but it was well below freezing!
 So you can imagine my surprise to see two other hikers up there completely underdressed in just shorts and sweatshirts.
 Everyone else we encountered had many more layers, including warm jackets, hats, and gloves.

 When we finally got back below treeline, we found a few fallen logs to sit on and enjoy our lunch.
 It was nearly 2 p.m. and we were all starving.
-However, getting somewhere the trees could break the cold wind was an absolute prerequisite if we wanted to feel our hands while eating.
+However, getting down to a place where the trees could break the cold wind was an absolute prerequisite if we wanted to feel our hands while eating.

 Once the hike was over and we were back at the car, all of us had minor headaches from the wind and elevation.
 We failed to drink enough water during our climb, mostly because we were so cold.
 Having been up multiple peaks over 12,000 feet though, we should have known better.
 So it was time to get back to Taos and hydrate!